-Many genetics papers on lutra lutra have also looked at population structure it was the 3rd most common subcategory with 27 papers.
+Many genetics papers on Lutra lutra have also looked at population structure (27 papers).
 These papers have more often looked at mitochondrial sequences as opposed to short tandem repeats most utilized in population size papers (Honnen et al., 2015).
-Often such studies have looked into the evolutionary history of lutra lutra and the demographic changes the species has undergone in the recent as well as the distant past (Stanton et al., 2014).
-As is the case for population studies using microsatellites the people have mostly used capillary electrophoresis and other technologies have not been fully explored.
+Often such studies have looked into the evolutionary history of Lutra lutra and the demographic changes the species has undergone recently as well as the distant past (Stanton et al., 2014).
+As is the case for population studies using microsatellites, capillary electrophoresis has been most used and other technologies have not been fully explored.

-Other subcategories that have been explored in a small number of papers include reintroductions these were popular in the 1980s and 1990s when the populations of Lutra lutra were in severe decline in Western Europe 6 of these papers were published although the outcomes of these interventions in the long term remain unclear (Arrendal et al., 2004).
+Reintroductions were popular in the 1980s and 1990s when the populations of Lutra lutra were in severe decline in Western Europe.
+Six papers on reintroductions have been published, although the outcomes of these interventions in the long term remain unclear (Arrendal et al., 2004).
 Reintroduction programmes have not been as prevalent more recently as the current outlook for the otter is not as negative as it was in that period especially in Europe where all the reintroductions took place.

-In general population studies lutra lutra have focused on surveys providing important information on the distribution and general size of subpopulations across the range this has been crucial but in future further standardisation and expansion of such surveys may be necessary (Kruuk et al., 1986; Balestrieri, Remonti and Prigioni, 2011).
-Population genetic studies have found to have low genetic diversity meaning future studies could focus on newer genome wide sequencing technologies such as RAD sequencing and nanopore based sequencers to look for diversity in different areas of the genome although this will require the use of different sample types as faecal samples are not usable with these technologies.
-The relatively small number of markers has meant that the majority of population genetics can be directly compared making projects on a continental scale such as was the case with the Europe wide study possible(Mucci et al., 2010).
+In general population studies have focused on surveys providing important information on the distribution and general size of subpopulations across the range.
+This has been crucial but in future further standardisation and expansion of such surveys may be necessary (Kruuk et al., 1986; Balestrieri, Remonti and Prigioni, 2011).
+Population genetic studies have found to have low genetic diversity meaning future studies could focus on newer genome wide sequencing technologies such as RAD sequencing and nanopore-based sequencers to look for diversity in different areas of the genome, although this will require the use of different sample types as faecal samples are not usable with these technologies.
+The relatively small number of markers has meant that the majority of population genetics can be directly compared making projects on a continental scale possible, such as was the case with the Europe-wide study (Mucci et al., 2010).
 It would be a positive step if methodologies can be established with new techniques to ensure that it is possible to compare future studies with the new sequencing techniques in a similar way.

-\

 Health

-Papers on the health of otters were common in the literature this is partly due to the excellent roadkill surveys that have been set up in several countries notably in the UK allowing large national datasets to be produced on the health of populations through post-mortem analysis (Chadwick et al., 2013; Smallbone et al., 2017).
-The most published subcategory within health was parasites with 42 out of 78 papers focusing on this aspect helminths being the most common parasite found other parasites included biliary parasites, nematodes, and ticks amongst others (Weber, 1991; Rolbiecki and Izdebska, 2014; Santoro et al., 2017).
-Disease accounted for 20 papers covering a wide variety of conditions.
-General health including things such as age wounds, cancer, weight and size were the 3rd second most abundant topic almost all these were from specimens which had undergone post-mortem examination (Simpson, 1997; Weber and Mecklenburg, 2000).
-Finally, mortality studies and microbiome studies were also looked at although they accounted for only 5 and 3 papers respectively.
-Studies on disease may be crucial in the future if an emerging virus or bacteria threatens otter populations equally the monitoring of mammals for disease remains important as zoonoses and agriculturally important diseases such as tuberculosis are always a high priority and consistent monitoring is an important tool.
+Papers on the health of otters were common in the literature.
+This is partly due to the excellent roadkill surveys that have been set up in several countries, notably in the UK, allowing large national datasets to be produced on the health of populations through post-mortem analysis (Chadwick et al., 2013; Smallbone et al., 2017).
+The most published subcategory within health was parasites, with 42 out of 78 papers focusing on this aspect.
+Helminths were the most common parasite found; other parasites included biliary parasites, nematodes, and ticks amongst others (Weber, 1991; Rolbiecki and Izdebska, 2014; Santoro et al., 2017).
+Disease accounted for 20 papers and covering a wide variety of conditions.
+Aside from disease General health specific topics included age, wounds, weight and size.
+Almost all these were from specimens which had undergone post-mortem examination (Simpson, 1997; Weber and Mecklenburg, 2000).
+Finally, there were five papers on mortality and three on microbiome studies.
+Studies on disease may be crucial in the future if an emerging virus or bacteria threatens otter populations.
+Equally the monitoring of mammals for disease remains important as zoonoses and agriculturally important diseases, such as tuberculosis, are always a high priority and consistent monitoring is an important tool.

 Contamination research